ooni/probe-cli/internal/enginenetx/DESIGN.md

 we also aim to have dialing parallelism, to reduce the overall time to connect when we're experiencing many timeouts when attempting to dial.

-Additionally, the `*httpsDialer` algorithm keeps statistics about the operations it performs using an `httpsDialerEventsHandler` type:
+Additionally, the `*httpsDialer` algorithm keeps statistics using an `httpsDialerEventsHandler` type:

 ```Go
 type httpsDialerEventsHandler interface {